Paulkimaili/Maji-Ndogo-water-access-Infrastructure-dashboard/README.md

 📖 Overview

-Maji Ndogo ("Small Waters" in Swahili) is a fictional country used throughout the ALX Data Analytics curriculum to simulate real-world water infrastructure challenges.
+Maji Ndogo ("Small Waters/little water" in Swahili) is a fictional country used throughout the ALX Data Analytics curriculum to simulate real-world water infrastructure challenges.
 This project analyzes the Maji Ndogo Summary Dataset, a record of water sources, quality assessments, and population access across five provinces.

 Dataset snapshot: